bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 ### Initiating an OAuth flow

-In order to initiate an OAuth flow, we must fist determine which PDS the authentication flow will be initiated from.
-This means that the user must provide one of the following information:
+In order to initiate an OAuth flow, you must fist determine which PDS the authentication flow will be initiated from.
+This means that the user must provide one of the following:

 - The user's ATPROTO handle
 - The user's ATPROTO DID
 - A PDS/Entryway URL

-Using that information, the OAuthClient will resolve all the needed information to initiate the OAuth flow, and redirect the user to the OAuth server.
+Using that information, the OAuthClient will resolve all the needed information needed to initiate the OAuth flow and will redirect the user to the OAuth server.

 ```typescript
 try {